 Selection criteria include grades, rigor and distribution of courses, research experience, extracurricular activities, and leadership.

-Industrial Systems & Engineering
+- Clara Na, Industrial & Systems Engineering

-Civil & Environmental Engineering
+- Benjamin Terry, Civil & Environmental Engineering